code-smell/code-smell.github.io/_posts/2016-10-08-php-deployment-with-rocketeer.md

 Two configuration options are essential when deploying with Rocketeer.

-The `root_folder` on your server – this folder is Rocketeer's little self-contained world: whatever it does will be in that folder.
+The `root_directory` on your server – this folder is Rocketeer's little self-contained world: whatever it does will be in that folder.
 And the `application_name` - this is to let Rocketeer handle multiple applications on the same server.

-If per example your `root_folder` is `/var/www/` and your `application_name` is `webapp`, then Rocketeer will create `/var/www/webapp/` and everything it does will happen in that folder.
+If per example your `root_directory` is `/var/www/` and your `application_name` is `webapp`, then Rocketeer will create `/var/www/webapp/` and everything it does will happen in that folder.

 ## How it works